ysucomputerclub/constitution/README.md

 ## Article I. Name

-The name of this organization shall be known as YSU Computer Club (YSU CC).
+The name of this organization shall be known as YSU Computer Club (YCC).

 ## Article II.
 Purpose & Goals

 The objectives of the organization shall be:

-1. To be a hub for any student with a vested interest in the world of computing, including, but not limited to: coding, gaming, hardware, and robotics.
+1. To be a community for any student with a vested interest in the world of computing, including, but not limited to: coding, gaming, hardware, and robotics.
 2. To host events including, but not limited to: HackYSU, Local Hack Day, and any other educational/recreational computing events the organization sees fit.
-3. To promote membership in YSU IEEE, YSU Robotics, ACM, NEOACM, and Code Youngstown, and attendance of their events.
+3. To promote membership in ACM (http://acm.org), NEOACM (http://www.neoacmchapter.org/), and Code Youngstown (https://codeyoungstown.com/), and attendance of their events.

 ## Article III.
 Membership